The Clock (2010 film): Exhibition

 Marclay originally considered making The Clock as a public art piece.
 However, difficulty with lighting and sound made it impractical.
 Marclay gave museums specifications for the exhibitions' screening rooms.
 He wanted the video to be projected onto a 21 × 12 foot screen, in a room with white IKEA couches.
 Presenting the piece became a source of friction between Marclay and some museums.
 The Art Newspaper reported that LACMA's director Michael Govan wanted to project it onto the museum, though LACMA denied suggesting it be projected outside.
 Marclay disapproved of other screening locations suggested by the Boston Museum of Fine Arts and the Tate.
 In order to ensure that the full video would be exhibited, he required that museums agree to be open for all 24 hours at some point during its run.

 The Clock premiered 15 October 2010 at White Cube's gallery in central London.
 Since then, it has attracted hundreds of thousands of visitors and found crossover success beyond art patrons.
 The Paula Cooper Gallery exhibited it in early 2011, where it attracted 11,500 visitors over the course of a month.
 In mid 2012, the Lincoln Center for the Performing Arts showed it to 18,000 people over six weeks.
 MoMA heavily promoted its run with a silent disco, a New Year's celebration and a dedicated @TheClockatMoMA account on Twitter.
 The month-long exhibition drew over 40,000 people.

 Copyright

 When he started to make The Clock, Marclay expected that copyright would not be a substantial obstacle, theorizing that "If you make something good and interesting and not ridiculing someone or being offensive, the creators of the original material will like it."
 He did not get copyright clearances for any of the films used.
-He stated that although his use was illegal, "most would consider it fair use."
+He stated that although his use was unlicensed by copyright-holders, "most would consider it fair use."
 Because of the film's copyright status, museums have offered it as part of their general admission instead of charging for separate tickets.